Will: G. Gordon Liddy: Background and production

 The film was based on Liddy's 1980 bestselling autobiography, Will: The Autobiography of G. Gordon Liddy, and directed by Robert Lieberman.
 Courtroom scenes for the movie were shot in Illinois, at the 1905 DeKalb County Courthouse.
-The film was a personal project of lead actor Robert Conrad; his daughter was billed as executive producer.

-It was produced by John Ashley, a former actor who was an old friend of Conrad's.
+It was produced by John Ashley, a former actor who was a friend of Conrad's.
 Ashley recalls adapting the book being very difficult, not because of censorship but because it was hard to know what to leave out.